teiwei2003/cosmos-sdk/docs/zh/architecture/adr-030-authz-module.md

 type Authorization interface {
 	proto.Message

-	// MsgTypeURL returns the fully-qualified Msg TypeURL (as described in ADR 020),
+	//MsgTypeURL returns the fully-qualified Msg TypeURL (as described in ADR 020),
-	// which will process and accept or reject a request.
+	//which will process and accept or reject a request.
 	MsgTypeURL() string

-	// Accept determines whether this grant permits the provided sdk.Msg to be performed, and if
+	//Accept determines whether this grant permits the provided sdk.Msg to be performed, and if
-	// so provides an upgraded authorization instance.
+	//so provides an upgraded authorization instance.
 	Accept(ctx sdk.Context, msg sdk.Msg) (AcceptResponse, error)

-	// ValidateBasic does a simple validation check that
+	//ValidateBasic does a simple validation check that
-	// doesn't require access to any other information.
+	//doesn't require access to any other information.
 	ValidateBasic() error
 }

-// AcceptResponse instruments the controller of an authz message if the request is accepted
+//AcceptResponse instruments the controller of an authz message if the request is accepted
-// and if it should be updated or deleted. type AcceptResponse struct {
+//and if it should be updated or deleted. type AcceptResponse struct {
-	// If Accept=true, the controller can accept and authorization and handle the update.
+	//If Accept=true, the controller can accept and authorization and handle the update.
 	Accept bool
-	// If Delete=true, the controller must delete the authorization object and release
+	//If Delete=true, the controller must delete the authorization object and release
-	// storage resources.
+	//storage resources.
 	Delete bool
-	// Controller, who is calling Authorization.Accept must check if `Updated != nil`.
+	//Controller, who is calling Authorization.Accept must check if `Updated != nil`.
 If yes,
-	// it must use the updated version and handle the update on the storage level.
+	//it must use the updated version and handle the update on the storage level.
 	Updated Authorization
 }
 ```